Increasing Passive Income Through Leverage And Arbitrage

 Consider increasing passive income through leverage and arbitrage.
 I did just that in 2014 when I bought a new home just five miles west of where I used to live in San Francisco.
 I took on a new mortgage to buy this home and I ended up renting out my previous home for $7,500 – $8,500.

 Increasing passive income over time is important because your expenses will likely rise by at least the rate of inflation.
 Further, if your desires increase or your family size increases, your expenses will also go up.
-As the pioneer of the modern-day FIRE movement, do not for one second think your expenses will stay static for the reset of your life.
+As one of the pioneers of the modern-day FIRE movement, do not for one second think your expenses will stay static for the reset of your life.

 Reinvesting The Funds Of an Expiring CD